-SHAREHOLDERS' PROPOSALS FOR 2000 ANNUAL MEETING
+SHAREHOLDERS' PROPOSALS FOR 2001 ANNUAL MEETING

-Proposals by shareholders for nominations for directors or other matters intended to be presented at the 2000 Annual Meeting of Shareholders of the Corporation must be received by the Secretary of the Corporation no later than December 1, 1999 in order to be included in the Proxy Statement and on the Proxy Card that will be solicited by the Board of Directors in connection with that meeting.
+Proposals by shareholders for nominations for directors or other matters intended to be presented at the 2001 Annual Meeting of Shareholders of the Corporation must be received by the Secretary of the Corporation no later than November 27, 2000 in order to be included in the Proxy Statement and on the Proxy Card that will be solicited by the Board of Directors in connection with that meeting.
 The inclusion of any proposal will be subject to applicable rules of the Securities and Exchange Commission.
-In addition, the Bylaws of the Corporation establish an advance notice requirement for any proposal of business to be considered at an annual meeting of shareholders.
+In addition, the Bylaws of the Corporation establish an advance notice requirement for any proposal of business to be considered at an annual meeting of shareholders, including the nomination of any person for election as director.
 In general, written notice must be received by the Secretary of the Corporation at its principal executive office, 2710 Wycliff Road, Raleigh, North Carolina 27607, not less than 60 days nor more than 90 days prior to the first anniversary of the preceding year's annual meeting and must contain specified information concerning the matter to be brought before such meeting and concerning the shareholder proposing such a matter.
+Accordingly, to be considered at the 2001

+Annual Meeting of Shareholders, proposals must be received by the Secretary of the Corporation no earlier than February 22, 2001 and no later than March 24, 2001.
 Any waiver by the Corporation of these requirements with respect to the submission of a particular shareholder proposal shall not constitute a waiver with respect to the submission of any other shareholder proposal nor shall it obligate the Corporation to waive these requirements with respect to future submissions of the shareholder proposal or any other shareholder proposal.
 Any shareholder desiring a copy of the Bylaws of the Corporation will be furnished one without charge upon written request to the Secretary of the Corporation at its principal executive office, 2710 Wycliff Road, Raleigh, North Carolina 27607.